What are the CDL classifications and their meaning?

 - Double or Triple trailer (T) – for transporting multiple trailers

-Each type of CDL and endorsement requires you pass a skills test and in most cases a written test (depending on State).
-It is important to make sure you pass ALL the required tests- or risk having restrictions on your license- and therefore, you may not be able to drive all types of vehicles.
+Each type of CDL and endorsement can require passing a skills test and in most cases a written test (depending on State).
+It is important to make sure to pass ALL the required tests- or risk having restrictions on your license- and therefore, may not be able to drive all types of vehicles.

 How Can I Get my CDL?